 Orange + Pink

-Orange and pink are complimentary colors and a very youthful pairing.
+Orange and pink are complementary colors and a very youthful pairing.
 Rusty shades of orange look beautiful with blush pinks to create soft feminine spaces.
 For something a little more eye-catching pair brighter orange with light pink.
 Follow the 60-30-10 rules, 60% neutrals, 30% orange and 10% pink, to make sure the colors are well balanced in the room.

 Orange + Purple